Harmonious Group Choreography with Trajectory-Controllable Diffusion: Experiments

 \subsection{Ablation Study}

-\textbf{Effectiveness of Fusion Projection.} As depicted in Table \ref{tab:ablationstudy}, Fusion Projection results in noticeable improvements across various metrics such as GMR, GMC, MMC, and PFC.
-These enhancements signify the generation of more lifelike group dance sequences with better synchronization to the music beats.
-Note that the TIF value, primarily influenced by the Dance-Beat Navigator's generated dancer positions, remains consistent across models.
+\textbf{Effectiveness of Conditional Motion Denoising.} Table \ref{tab:ablationstudy} shows that our Conditional Motion Denoising (CMD) improves GMR, GMC, FID, MMC, and PFC metrics.
+CMD effectively converts trajectory denoising loss into reconstruction loss, enhancing generation quality and maximizing the use of trajectory features.
+Additionally, clean trajectory data enables more accurate computation of the RFK loss and the FA, further boosting the model's trajectory-based generation performance.

-Furthermore, our investigation reveals a substantial improvement in the model's capacity to manage dancer ambiguity through Fusion Projection.
-Figure \ref{fig:fusion_projection} illustrates the generation outcomes of EDGE\cite{edge} both with and without our module.
-Given that EDGE is originally designed for single-dancer generation, its inherent weakness in handling dancer ambiguity is evident.
-However, the integration of our Fusion Projection module notably fortifies its capability in addressing this challenge, thereby validating the efficacy of our approach.
+\textbf{Effectiveness of Fusion Projection.} As shown in Table \ref{tab:ablationstudy}, FP noticeably improves metrics such as GMR, GMC, MMC, and PFC, leading to more lifelike group dance sequences with better synchronization to music beats.
+The TIF value remains consistent across models, as it primarily depends on the dancer positions generated by the Dance-Trajectory Navigator.
+FP enhances the extraction of group-level information while slightly compromising individual fidelity.
+This trade-off significantly improves visual performance, as illustrated in Figure \ref{fig:fusion_projection}, which compares EDGE's generation results with and without our module.
+Although EDGE was initially designed for single-dancer generation and often encounters dancer ambiguity, the integration of FP effectively mitigates this issue, underscoring the module's impact.

 \textbf{Effectiveness of Footwork Adaptor.} We highlight the importance of natural footwork in enhancing visual aesthetics \cite{edge}.
-Analysis from Table \ref{tab:ablationstudy} reveals that our Footwork Adaptor markedly enhances the model's PFC value.
-Moreover, when utilized independently, it boosts the model's GMC, underscoring the Footwork Adaptor's dual benefits: preventing foot slipping and augmenting dance coherence.
+As shown in Table \ref{tab:ablationstudy}, our Footwork Adaptor markedly enhances the model's PFC value.
+Moreover, when utilized independently, it boosts the model's GMC, underscoring the FA's dual benefits: preventing foot slipping and augmenting dance coherence.